Representation Theory of Finite Groups: Orthogonality Relations

-We are going to use above results to analyse general representation of $G$ and identify its irreducible components. \begin{theorem} Let $(\rho,V)$ be a representation of $G$ with character $\chi$.
-Let $V$ decomposes into a direct sum of irreducible representations:
+We are going to use the above results to analyse the general representation of $G$ and identify its irreducible components. { \begin{theorem} Let $(\rho,V)$ be a representation of $G$ with character $\chi$.
+Let $V$ decompose into a direct sum of irreducible representations: